madara-tribe/Photo_rotation_change/README.md

 # Photo rotation change

-By using HOG + SVM and 「homography transform」, chnge angle of object in images just like below.
+By using HOG + SVM and 「homography transform」, change object angle in image just like below.

 <b>target query image</b>